Excel Heat Map (Table of Contents)

 - For the data where we need to see the area (Region, Country, City, etc.) wise changes, in this case, using Heat Map gives high and safe points in the selected color scale.

-- It is always recommended to use Heat Map when data size is huge and the pattern of data is fluctuating about some specific points.
+- It is always recommended to use Heat Map when the data size is huge and the data pattern fluctuates at some specific points.

 Cons

-- It is not advised to keep any function of Conditional Formatting applied in data for a long time because it makes excel work slow while we use the filter to sort the data.
+- It is not advised to keep any Conditional Formatting function applied in data for a long time because it makes Excel work slow while we use the filter to sort the data.

 Things to Remember About Heat Map in Excel